 Land News Wisconsin

-Wisconsin is home to the National Fresh Water Fishing Hall of Fame in Hayward and the International Snowmobile Hall of Fame in Eagle River.
+The state is home to the National Fresh Water Fishing Hall of Fame in Hayward and the International Snowmobile Hall of Fame in Eagle River.
 That tells you all you need to know about how seriously Wisconsinites take their passions for the outdoors.

 The Wisconsin Northwoods have long been popular destinations for vacationers across the Upper Midwest.
-Land sales are brisk here with buyers finding undeveloped land for vacation retreats, hunting cabins and retirement homes.
+Land sales are brisk here with buyers finding undeveloped land for vacation retreats, hunting cabins, and retirement homes.
 Vacationing in Wisconsin has been a midwestern tradition since the 1850s when the first boat tours were offered in the Wisconsin Dells, a glacially-carved gorge with fanciful sandstone formations along the Wisconsin River.

 Uncrowded lakeshore land comes on the market on the south shore of Lake Superior in Wisconsin where twenty-one jeweled islands have been rounded up by the National Park Service and herded into Apostle Islands National Seashore.
 Iron County here is laced with waterfalls, luring connoisseurs of hydro-spectaculars from across the country.